 Exposure: Full sun

-Sow indoors 6-8 weeks before last frost (early to mid-February on the coast), or direct sow about 2 weeks before last frost (middle of March on the Coast).
+Sow indoors 6-8 weeks before last frost, or direct sow about 2 weeks before last frost.
 If starting indoors, provide bright light and maintain a soil temperature of 21-25°C (70-75°F).
 Expect germination in 5-21 days.

 Sow seeds on the surface of the soil.
 Thin or transplant to stand 30cm (12″) apart.
 In hot summers, some afternoon shade is appreciated.